albasystems/hello-slsa/demo1.md

 # Demo 1 : Sigstore

-1 - Edit the Dockerfile and commit
+1 - Edit the Dockerfile commit and push (the push will trigger the build, we will use the results in demo 2)

 2 - Create container image
 ````shell